CaptainSapphire/PH-s-Blog/_posts/2024-09-26-My-First-Mulching-Experience.md

 ## The Event Itself
 With a temperature of 64-70°f, the all-black was not the best attire to wear.
 However, I was preoccupied with concert preparations and was required to wear a band polo to promote the program.
-My poor choice of footwear was not ideal either, but you've gotta take it in stride.
+My poor choice of footwear was not ideal either, but you've gotta take it in stride. <br><br>
 Speaking of stride, I walked from the band room to the tennis courts, with a pile of mulch about the height of the average middle schooler sitting in a couple of parking spots, off to the side of the lot.
 I approached the white truck and signed in.
 I was directed to shovel mulch into barrels.
 Other students will take the mulch and take it to a section where more volunteers will reap it into the soil. <br><br>
 I was given gardening gloves, a mask (I doubt I've worn one since COVID), and a rake.
 From 3:30-4:00pm, I was shoveling.
 It was nice to do physical work, strangely enough.
 I see the fulfillment that can be achieved from going to the gym through this activity.

 ## A Reflection
-I got my credit, and I did my half.
+I got my NHS credit, and I did my portion of labor.
+However, there's always something to learn.
+I learned what mulching is, and the most efficient way to shovel it.
+(Tip: Use gloves to remove any branches so the dirt of the mulch can be shoveled with more ease.)
+Additionally, I see the enjoyment in pure exercise, as strange as it sounds.
+In marching band, there's much more to think about, but with this activity, there wasn't a lot more besides "shovel dirt, place dirt."
+Thank you for reading and....